 Do Exercise 3 again but use 2~3~2, 3~2~3, not 3~4~3, 4~3~4.

 This exercise will greatly benefit your performance of any music which you may play which has slurs in it.
-If you dont play anything with slurs in it, maybe its time you started.
+If you don’t play anything with slurs in it, maybe it’s time you started.
+The music listed in “Beginning Slurs” is still good for control.

-Tech is good for a lifetime, these are good whenever you need to brush them up, which with any luck at all wont be very often.
+Tech is good for a lifetime.
+These are good whenever you need to brush them up, which with any luck at all won’t be very often.
 If you ever need to practice a slur exercise which is not music again, come back to these.
-There cannot possibly be anything else just as good, or even close, now or ever, because there is no better example anywhere of an exercise more precisely suited to its goals.
+There is no exercise anywhere more precisely suited to its goals.

-Slur exercises are not tech like Dynamic Guitar Technique, because right-left coordination is not a factor with slurs.
-Nevertheless, there is an important similarity.
+Slur exercises are not “tech” like Dynamic Guitar Technique, because right-left coordination is not a factor with slurs.
+Nevertheless, there is an important principle common to both.
 The excellence of these exercises results from correctly marrying appropriate tasks to the correct goals.
 The failure of my predecessors and colleagues to fully comprehend how exercises should be formed is the reason for their failure to write decent exercises.